microsoft/FluidFramework/packages/dds/tree/README.md

 For example, they might want to add support for a new application feature or represent existing content in some new way.

 Before doing so, application authors must consider compatibility constraints within their ecosystem.
-Most ecosystems don't have a way to ensure all users within a collaborative session are using the same code version.
+Most ecosystems don't have a way to ensure all documents an application may open are using the new schema or even that all users within a collaborative session are using the same code version.
 This can be problematic when two clients using code versions with different document schema attempt to collaborate.

 As a result, applications must be forward-thinking about policies around when their code supports working with some particular document.